Ancient and Endangered forests are #irreplaceable.

 It is true that natural fibres have certain advantages if they are sourced and produced sustainably.

 However, this thinking is also leading to an increase in the use of wood products because they are viewed as “green”.
-Viscose production is slated to have doubled between 2013 and 2020 and pulp production for packaging is slated to increase by 3.5% per year until 2030, from 2.3 billion trees per year to 3.5 billion trees.
+Viscose production is slated to have doubled between 2013 and 2020 and pulp production for packaging is slated to increase by 3.5% per year until 2030.
 This means more logging in forests globally.
+Already, 3 billion trees are logged for packaging alone each year.

 The question at hand is: “Where will all these trees come from?”
 Some of these forests are of very high ecological value, and are home to critically endangered species.
 Already, deforestation and forest degradation are accelerating rapidly.
 This is why we must put all efforts necessary to develop alternatives to existing fibres, also called next generation solutions.
 We are working with investors, innovators and our brand partners to make these sustainable options available in the near future.